 8 Steps To An Effective Social Media Strategy

-- An effective social media strategy will drive more web traffic for you, help you build deeper customer relationships, and improve your customer satisfaction, retention and ultimately sales.
+- An effective social media strategy will help you build deeper customer relationships, improve your customer satisfaction and provide clarity around your brand.

 So what does a successful social media strategy look like?

 Step 1: Understanding Your Audience

 The foundation of a successful social media strategy is understanding who your target audience is and why they care about what you have to offer.
 To do this, you need to observe a combination of demographics and psychographics.

 Demographics are statistics and descriptions of a group of people, such as their location, age, gender and occupation.
 Keep in mind that not all of these statistics and descriptions may be relevant for your business.

 If you have your own website, there are several ways you can determine your audience’s demographics.
 One helpful tool is Google Adwords.
 If you don’t have a website yet, find a competitor or similar site and use that for your analysis.